-Note: There is no way to change the password once it is set.
-Make sure that the password information is kept in a safe and accessible place.
-Contact IBM support for help if you forget the password to the storage subsystem.
+Important: There is no way to change the password once it is set.
+Ensure that the password information is kept in a safe and accessible place.
+Contact IBM technical support for help if you forget the password to the storage subsystem.